New York Daily News cuts half of its staff

 Media conglomerate Tronc bought The Daily News in September, adding it to a stable of other newspaper and magazines that includes The Chicago Tribune and The Baltimore Sun.

-The Daily News has been among the most aggressive New York City publications in its coverage of President Donald Trump, with the newspaper's cover often referencing Trump's most recent scandal or faux pas.
+The Daily News, once the country's largest-circulation newspaper, has been among the most aggressive New York City publications in its coverage of President Donald Trump, with the newspaper's cover often needling Trump about recent scandals or missteps.

+The paper has received 11 Pulitzer Prizes including one in 2017 in conjunction with nonprofit investigative organization ProPublica for coverage of evictions based on obscure laws that pushed business owners and residents from their property.

+The layoffs caught the attention of New York Governor Andrew Cuomo, who issued a statement calling for Tronc to hold off on letting go of any employees.

 Local newspapers continue to operate in a difficult economic reality, with publications across the country cutting jobs.
 The Pew Research Center published a report on Monday finding that more than one-third of U.S. newspapers experienced layoffs between January 2017 and April 2018.